2023 Bathroom Remodeling Costs in Los Angeles

 Build service with a general contractor

 Build service would include demolition and construction services, and would be carried out by your general contractor.
 Some general contractors are considered build-only firms, which means that they do not offer full professional design.
-Even within the build-only category, there are a range of different service offerings a contractor might provide — some will strictly work with finished plans from a professional designer, some will work with you to carry out the vision you conceive, and others are more willing to offer creative suggestions and advice on material and fixture choices, or even rough visualizations for spatial layout.
+Even within the build-only category, there are a range of different service offerings an LA area builder might provide — some will strictly work with finished plans from a professional designer, some will work with you to carry out the vision you conceive, and others are more willing to offer creative suggestions and advice on material and fixture choices, or even rough visualizations for spatial layout.

 A combination of service level, experience, and things like firm size and overhead might all contribute to how competitive a contractor’s pricing is.
 We generally recommend to connect with a few different contractors to feel out what level of service best suits you.